Chart Color Schemes

 Huntly lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Huntly's estimated population is around 5,214.
-This reflects an increase of 1,629 people (45.4%) since the 2021 Census which reported a population of 3,585.
-The change was inferred from the resident population of 4,965 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 616 validated new addresses since the Census date.
+Huntly's population is estimated at around 5,214 as of Feb 2026.
+This reflects an increase of 1,629 people since the 2021 Census, which reported a population of 3,585 people.
+The change is inferred from the resident population of 4,965 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 616 validated new addresses since the Census date.
 This level of population equates to a density ratio of 119 persons per square kilometer.
-Huntly's growth since the 2021 census exceeded the SA4 region (8.0%) and Rest of Vic., marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 44.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+The suburb of Huntly's 45.4% growth since the 2021 census exceeded the SA4 region (8.0%) and the Rest of Vic., marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth contributing approximately 44.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Exceptional future growth, placing Huntly in the top 10 percent of non-metropolitan areas nationally, is predicted over the period with the area expected to expand by 2,713 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Exceptional growth, placing the suburb of Huntly in the top 10 percent of non-metropolitan areas nationally, is predicted over the period with the area expected to expand by 4,182 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 75.4% in total over the 17 years.

 Frequently Asked Questions - Population